-After the hypernuclear experiment, the Hall was in an extended down to remove the hypernuclear experiment and install E08-016 (Carlini, Kowalski, Page), the Q{Weak} experiment to measure the weak charge of the proton.
+After the hypernuclear experiment, E05-115 in late 2009, Hall C entered an extended down to remove the hypernuclear experiment and install E08-016 (Carlini, Kowalski, Page), the Q{Weak} experiment to measure the weak charge of the proton.
 During this period, the high power Q{Weak} cryotarget, Qtor magnet, detectors, and shielding bunkers were installed.
 In addition, almost all beamline components past the accelerator separation wall were removed and reinstalled along with the new Compton Polarimeter.

 Beamline and experiment commissioning started in July 2010, intermixed with continuing installation work.
 Due to a leak in the hydrogen target cell, commissioning activities were carried out with solid targets.
 During the commissioning, data were collected with an Aluminum target for an initial measurement of the background asymmetry from the cryotarget cell walls.
+During the summer down, the target cell was replaced with a new cell.
+Q{Weak} commissioning and data taking resumed in early October.
+The target has performed well, with excess cooling power available at 150uA and boiling properties that exceed expectations, allowing the use of a smaller beam diameter.
+The target did suffer some down time due to a failed pump that has been repaired.
+The Moller polarimeter has been recomissioned in its new location on the beamline and Compton polarimeter commissioning is progressing well.

-Q{Weak} final commissioning and production running will start in late September 2010 and will continue through May 2011, the start of the 6 month accelerator down.
+Q{Weak} will continue, schedule permitting, commissioning and production running through May 2011, the start of the 6 month accelerator down.
 During this 6 month down, Hall C will start removing the SOS spectrometer and carry out other work to prepare the Hall for the start of SHMS installation in 2012.
+Qweak will resume running after the 6 month down and continue running until long down for 12 GeV installation.